 Celestion AlNiCo Blue: The

-Blue is the stock speaker for the Maz 8 and an optional upgrade for the
+Blue is an optional upgrade for the

 note the relatively low wattage rating of the speaker.
 With a 15 watt

 power handling rating the blue will work great with a Maz 18 Jr and Maz

 8. From a tone standpoint one of the things that makes the blue

 so popular is its warm top end and wonderfully "chimey" midrange.
 The

 speaker also responds very well when pushed into overdrive providing a

 very musical natural compression at higher volumes.
 The bass response

 is a bit unique on the blue as well.
 The best way to describe the bass